freenandes/boar.page/README.md

 # boar.page

-Fast but simple and constrained whiteboard app.
+Fast but simple and focused whiteboard app.